baloramroy/git-study-notes/install-git-on-windows.md

    ![git download](./images/image1.png)

+---

 **Step 2: Launch the Installer**
 - Locate the downloaded installer and double-click to run it.
 - If prompted by **User Account Control**, click **Yes** to allow changes.

+---

 **Step 3: License Agreement**
 - Read the GNU General Public License.
 - Click **Next** to proceed.

+---

 **Step 4: Select Destination Location**

+The **default** destination location for installing Git is set to the `C:\Program Files\Git` directory, which is the standard and recommended program installation path on Windows systems.
+You can click **Browse** to choose a different
 - Accept the default installation folder:
    ```
    C:\Program Files\Git